Yomguithereal/csvconf2025/SLIDES.md

 * We don't have access to powerful hardware.
 * Most of our users (students, researchers, civil society) don't have access to powerful hardware neither.

+---

+What makes CSV a *sober* data format?

 <!-- end_slide -->

 CSV is naturally succinct